viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 Another Vivado magic happens, and we now have the final diagram.
 I moved IPs around for more clarity before I took this snapshot:

 ![](pictures/final_diagram.png)

+Let me provide a few comments on what we see in the final diagram:

+## Generating output

 To make sure that nothing was missed, click the Validate Design button in the toolbar of the diagram window (or press F6).